 New graduate students often discover on reaching graduate school that there is a considerable gap between what they have learned about a subject from books, and actually formulating and carrying out original research in the field.
 Making this transition is one of the most important challenges they face as a graduate student.
 Doing an honors thesis gives you the chance to take this step as an undergraduate through participating in original research in an area in which you are especially interested.

-There are also several practical benefits to doing an honors thesis: you learn how to frame a research question, develop methods and analytical techniques with which to address it, and to discuss your results in the context of relevant anthropological literature.
-In doing so you work closely with one or several faculty members.
+There are also several practical benefits to doing an honors thesis: you learn how to frame a research question, develop methods and analytical techniques with which to address it, and discuss your results in the context of relevant anthropological literature.
+In doing so, you are able to work closely with one or several faculty members.
+Why consider writing an honors thesis?

 1) This is one of the best opportunities for undergraduates to conduct and report independent research beyond the level possible for a one-semester course.